Shopify/mobile-buy-sdk-ios/README.md

 self.paySession.authorize()
 ```

 After calling `authorize()`, the session will create a `PKPaymentAuthorizationController` on your behalf and present it to the customer.
 By providing a `delegate`, you'll be notified when the customer changes shipping address, selects a shipping rate, and authorizes the payment using TouchID or passcode.
-It is **critical** to correctly handle each one of these events by updating the `Storefront.Checkout` with appropriate mutations to keep the checkout state on the server up-to-date.
+It is **critical** to correctly handle each one of these events by updating the `Storefront.Checkout` with appropriate mutations.
+This keeps the checkout state on the server up-to-date.

 Let's take a look at each one: